OPEC points to even bigger 2017 oil surplus as its output jumps

-LONDON It will probably go down in the history books as the Trump Rally.

-LONDON OPEC reported an increase in its oil production in October to a record high led by members hoping to be exempt from the producer group's attempt to curb supply, pointing to an even larger global surplus next year.
+LONDON (Reuters) - OPEC reported an increase in its oil production in October to a record high led by members hoping to be exempt from the producer group's attempt to curb supply, weighing on prices and pointing to a larger global surplus next year.

 The Organization of the Petroleum Exporting Countries pumped 33.64 million barrels per day (bpd) last month, according to figures OPEC collects from secondary sources, up 240,000 bpd from September, OPEC said in a monthly report.

-The OPEC figures point to a bigger surplus than those of the International Energy Agency and underline OPEC's challenge in seeking to restrain supplies.
-Oil has fallen below $46 a barrel from a 2016 high near $54 reached soon after OPEC's deal was announced in September.
+The OPEC figures point to a bigger surplus than those of the International Energy Agency and underline OPEC's challenge in restraining supplies.
+Oil LCOc1 fell below $45 a barrel after the report was released, having reached a 2016 high near $54 after OPEC's deal was announced in September.

 OPEC made little mention of the surprise election of Donald Trump as the next U.S. president, beyond noting that currency markets had seen "significant" volatility.
 It left unchanged its 2017 forecasts for U.S. and world economic growth.